 For a long time, the principle of the single root server was considered to be one of the main Internet mantras, which were not supposed to be touched or even discussed.
 Various arguments have been put forward in order to prevent any discussions about alternatives to the single root server.
 One argument is that the current (single root server) system prevents the risk of the DNS being used by some governments for censorship.
-However, the censorship argument against changes in DNS policy is losing ground on a functional basis.
+However, this is losing ground on a functional basis.
 Governments do not need control over the DNS system or the root zone file in order to introduce censorship.
-They already rely on more effective tools, based on the filtering of Web traffic.
+They could rely on more effective tools, based, for example, on the filtering of web traffic.

 A more solid argument is that any alternative root systems could lead towards the fragmentation and even, maybe, the ultimate disintegration of the Internet.
 Even though all root systems use the same system of IP numbers, they have different naming approaches and resolution techniques.
 It may happen that several root systems have the same domain names, but they resolve to different IP addresses (which host different content).
 Moreover, most of the alternative DNS roots are not interoperable – with ICANN’s DNS root or among themselves – thus breaking the principle of universal resolvability (according to which there is a single way to resolve a domain name into an IP address).
 Except for the cases when such alternative roots are used for strictly private purposes (e.g. within closed networks), their existence may prevent some parts of the Internet from reaching others.
 This fragmentation could endanger one of the core functions of the Internet – a unified global communication system.